amethystaurora-robo/Rare_event_algorithms/README.md

 # Future Directions

 It would be interesting to investigate the reason that trajectories are unable to transition back to the on state after undergoing a critical transition to the off state.
 One method of investigating this is with a calculation of the potential landscape of the system.

+The other aspect of this project which I will shortly be improving is amending the rare event algorithm.
+Rather than the a weight that effectively chooses the lowest values to continue the simulations, I will apply ML methods in the 'committor function', and compare the two.
+More on this later.

 The next part of this project entails applying the same rare event algorithm with the higher-dimensional model PlaSim, and then trying different machine learning methods.